-Welcome to My guide to best day trips from Lisbon that are not Sintra - the off the beaten path and more popular trips that will steal your heart forever!
+Welcome to My guide to the best day trips from Lisbon that are not Sintra.
+The off-the-beaten-path and more popular day trips to beautiful towns near Lisbon, that will steal your heart forever!

 There are many great day trips from Lisbon you can venture on once you are done exploring the city.
 However, it seems like an impossible task to see it all!
 Lisbon is a wonderful city offering endless opportunities.
 There is so much more to discover often not further than an hour train journey from Lisbon!